 So, now, let us hop into the steps for propagating a string of hearts without delay.

-- Next, leave the stem for callous formation for a couple of hours.
+- Next, leave the stem for callous formation for a couple of hours and apply the rooting hormone or the cinnamon powder.

 - Fill the clean pot halfway with soil, poke a hole in the center, insert the cutting, and carefully press the soil around it.